-The 2020 Internal Operations Committee (IOC) was composed by Supervisor Candace Andersen, who served as Chair, and Supervisor Diane Burgis, who served as Vice Chair.
-During 2020, the Internal Operations Committee (IOC) received nine referrals from the Board of Supervisors, made 6 reports to the Board, interviewed 14 candidates and made recommendations to fill 3 seats for certain advisory bodies whose composition requirements must be monitored.
-The 2020 meeting schedule was interrupted by the COVID-19 Shelter in Place health order.
-The IOC did not meet from April through June 2020, during which time the County Administrator's Office made recommendations to the Board of Supervisors on IOC referrals requiring Board action.
-Such actions are noted in the following summary.
+The 2021 Internal Operations Committee (IOC) was composed by Supervisor Candace Andersen, who served as Chair, and Supervisor Diane Burgis, who served as Vice Chair.
+During 2021, the Internal Operations Committee (IOC) met eight times, worked on 14 referrals, made 13 reports to the Board, interviewed candidates and made recommendations to fill 15 seats for certain advisory bodies whose composition requirements must be monitored.